 Unlike other National Parks, Dinosaur National Monument allows off-trail hiking but we did not take advantage of this opportunity.

 We did take advantage of the Green River Trail that allows dogs, though.

 The geology is so interesting in the area that watching the trail ahead was difficult.
 We were either looking out into the distant geologic formations or staring at the ground.

 We found some very interesting rocks and fossils that we took pictures of and asked the Rangers about.

 You can camp at one of the 6 established campgrounds available, 3 on the Colorado side and 3 on the Utah side.
 Plus backcountry camping is allowed with a free permit for backpackers and boaters.

-We camped at in our RV at the Green River campground which is 4 miles east of Quarry Visitor Center.
 Although no hookups were available, we were happy to have a warm place to sleep in the cold September nights.
 For more information the NPS camping website

 The campground is located with along the Green River and our site (No. 10) had River access.
 The kids played in sandy beach and splashed in the water.